Avoid Any ‘Teflon’ Tests To Your Account

 The pullback may lead into another run in a market that has been like Teflon for months.
 Nothing negative seems to stick around, just slides away into the dust left by the market.

-With this new movement, Simpler’s traders are “cautiously risky” with high-probability setups and plays in tickers heading into earnings.
+With this new movement, Simpler’s traders are “cautiously risky” with key setups and plays in tickers heading into earnings.
 They also have an eye on any new Fed discussions.

 Pursuing setups in this environment is a matter of “trading the chart in front of you.”
 The squeeze is king for managing risk in a market that can turn a solid play into a slippery adventure.